react-native-share/react-native-share/README.md

 Then run a `react-native link react-native-share`, and doing the steps 6 and 7.

-You can also see our example to sse how you need to setup your podfile.
+You can also see our example to see how you need to setup your podfile.

-Btw, we also recommend reading this (amazing article)[https://shift.infinite.red/beginner-s-guide-to-using-cocoapods-with-react-native-46cb4d372995] about how pods and rn. =D
+Btw, We also recommend reading this (amazing article)[https://shift.infinite.red/beginner-s-guide-to-using-cocoapods-with-react-native-46cb4d372995] about how pods and rn work together. =D

 #### Android Install